 - what financial assistance is available, including information on all federal, state, local, private, and institutional financial aid programs

-- about procedures and deadlines for submitting applications for each financial aid program
+- what are the procedures and deadlines for submitting applications for each financial aid program

-- about criteria used to select financial aid recipients
+- what criteria are used to select financial aid recipients

 - how financial need is determined